-1. The MinBias dataset.
-This dataset records the full waveform readout of randomly-triggered 318 HLC events at a rate that corresponds on average to 1/1000 events.
-The largest contribution to 319 the IceCube trigger rate comes from downward-going muons produced in cosmic-ray-induced 320 showers [19] and therefore is the largest signal component in this dataset.
-These muons tend 321 to have small energies when they reach the detector, thus they produce minimal MPE con-322 tamination.
-The full waveform of these events allows us to extract the raw information about 323 the individual pulses.
-This will be used to measure the individual PMT charge distributions.
-324

-2. The BeaconLaunch dataset.
-This is a forced triggered filter that is typically used to mon-325 itor the individual DOM baseline.
+- 1. The MinBias dataset.
+This dataset records the full waveform readout of randomly-triggered HLC events at a rate that corresponds on average to 1/1000 events.
+The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic-ray-induced showers [20] and therefore is the largest signal component in this dataset.
+These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
+The full waveform of these events allows us to extract the raw information about the individual pulses.
+This will be used to measure the individual PMT charge distributions. - 2.
+The BeaconLaunch dataset.
+This is a forced triggered filter that is typically used to monitor the individual DOM baseline.
 It includes the full ATWD-window waveform readout.
-326 Since this dataset is forced-triggered, the majority of these waveforms represent DC baseline 327 fluctuations with minimal contamination from the occasional coincidental pulse that makes 328 it into the readout window.
-This dataset will be used to examine the noise contribution to the 329 charge distributions.
-330
+Since this dataset is forced-triggered, the majority of these waveforms represent DC baseline fluctuations with minimal contamination from the occasional coincidental pulse that makes it into the readout window.
+This dataset will be used to examine the noise contribution to the charge distributions.

-When using this dataset, the weight of every pulse is multiplied by a factor of 28.4 to account 331 for the livetime difference between the MinBias dataset and the BeaconLaunch dataset.
-332 Weight, in this context, refers to the number of photons in the MinBias dataset proportional 333 to one photon in the BeaconLaunch dataset for which both datasets have the same equivalent 334 livetime.
-335
+When using this dataset, the weight of every pulse is multiplied by a factor of 28.4 to account for the livetime difference between the MinBias dataset and the BeaconLaunch dataset.
+Weight, in this context, refers to the number of photons in the MinBias dataset proportional to one photon in the BeaconLaunch dataset for which both datasets have the same equivalent livetime.

-This analysis uses the full MinBias and BeaconLaunch datasets from IceCube seasons 2011 to 336 2016 (subsequently referred to as IC86.2011 to IC86.2016).
-Seasons in IceCube typically start in 337 May of the labeled year and end approximately one year later.
-Calibration is performed before the 338 start of each season.
-339
+This analysis uses the full MinBias and BeaconLaunch datasets from IceCube seasons 2011 to 2016 [21] (subsequently referred to as IC86.2011 to IC86.2016).
+Seasons in IceCube typically start in May of the labeled year and end approximately one year later.
+Calibration is performed before the start of each season.

-Extracting the SPE charge templates 2 340
+Extracting the SPE charge templates

-2.1 Single photoelectron pulse selection 341
+349 2.1 Single photoelectron pulse selection

-The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses 342 from high-gain ATWD channel while minimizing the MPE contamination.
-It avoids collecting 343 afterpulses, rejects late pulses from the trigger, reassembles late pulses, accounts for the discrimi-344 nator threshold, reduces the effect of droop and baseline undershoot, and gives sufficient statistics 345 to perform a season-to-season measurement.
-An illustrative diagram of the pulse selection is shown 346 in the left side of Fig. 2, while a description of the procedure is detailed below.
-347 as the entire first 100 ns of the time window.
-Ignoring the first 100 ns has the added benefit of also 353 removing late pulses that could be attributed to the triggering pulse.
-To ensure we are not accepting 354 afterpulses into the selection, we also enforce the constraint that the pulse of interest (POI) is within 355 the first 375 ns of the ATWD time window.
-This also allows us to examine the waveform up to 356 50 ns after the POI.
-In the vicinity of the POI, we ensure that WaveDeform did not reconstruct any 357 pulses up to 50 ns prior to the POI, or 100 to 150 ns after the POI (the light gray region of Fig. 2 358 (left)).
-This latter constraint is to reduce the probability of accidentally splitting a late pulse in the 359 summation window.
-360
+The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from high-gain ATWD channel while minimizing the MPE contamination.
+It avoids collecting afterpulses, rejects late pulses from the trigger, reassembles late pulses, accounts for the discriminator threshold, reduces the effect of droop and baseline undershoot, and gives sufficient statistics to perform a season-to-season measurement.
+An illustrative diagram of the pulse selection is shown in the left side of Fig. 2, while a description of the procedure is detailed below.

-We restrict the pulse selection to only extract information from waveforms in which the trigger 348 pulse does not exceed 10 mV and no subsequent part of the waveform exceeds 20 mV.
-This reduces 349 the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.
-350
+We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed $10\,\text{mV}$ ( $\sim 2\,\text{PE}$ ) and no subsequent part of the waveform exceeds $20\,\text{mV}$ ( $\sim 4\,\text{PE}$ ).
+This reduces the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.